Organisational Behaviour (11189.3)

 After successful completion of this unit, students will be able to:1.
 Explain the theory and concepts of organisational behaviour including developments in this field of study;

-4. Explain drivers of organisational change, and factors impacting the future of work and the workforce (including inclusion, ICT and internationalisation); and discuss their implications for organisational behaviour in the workplace; and
+4. Discuss drivers of organisational change, and the factors impacting the future of work and the workforce including its implications; and

 5. Synthesise research in organisational behaviour and its application in a selected organisational context; and identify context-specific factors influencing employee wellbeing and job performance.